s-fleck/rotor/cran-comments.md

 0 errors | 0 warnings | 1 note

-* Resubmission
+* fleshed out R6 API
-* Added examples to the documentation of rotate() and co.
+* fixed edge-case bug on macOS related to timezones
-* This is a new release.
+* new features and bugfixes